ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 137. Sharrans should no longer be randomly hostile for no reason.
 138. ADDED Epilogue Letter Bug Fixes.
 139. REMOVED Quartered Faster Rolls.
+140. Hopefully fixed an issue with the Storm Door spell messing up Cleric cantrips.

 ## Listonomicon v6.3 ALFIRA LIVES!